benjaminion/upgrading-ethereum-book/src/book.md

 Each validator's balance is represented twice in the state: once accurately in a list separate from validator records, and once in a [coarse-grained format](/part3/config/preset#effective_balance_increment) within the validator's record.
 Only effective balances are used in calculations within the spec, but rewards and penalties are applied to actual balances.
 This routine is where effective balances are updated once per epoch to follow the actual balances.

 A hysteresis mechanism is used when calculating the effective balance of a validator when its actual balance changes.
 See [Hysteresis Parameters](/part3/config/preset#hysteresis-parameters) for more discussion of this, and the values of the related constants.
-With the current values, a validator's effective balance drops to `X` ETH when its actual balance drops below `X.75` ETH, and increases to `Y` ETH when its actual balance rises above `Y.25` ETH.
+With the current values, a validator's effective balance drops to `X`&nbsp;ETH when its actual balance drops below `X.75`&nbsp;ETH, and increases to `Y`&nbsp;ETH when its actual balance rises above `Y.25`&nbsp;ETH.
 The hysteresis mechanism ensures that effective balances change infrequently, which means that the list of validator records needs to be re-hashed only infrequently when calculating the state root, saving considerably on work.

 |||
 |-|-|